-As founder of the American Broadband Coalition, NMPF supports increased funding and coordination to create incentives to bring broadband connectivity to rural areas.
+As a founding member of the American Broadband Coalition, NMPF supports increased funding and coordination to create incentives to bring broadband connectivity to rural areas.
 NMPF also supports enhanced mapping of existing broadband coverage to better target broadband deployment to areas that truly lack adequate connectivity.

 NMPF also advocates for efficient transportation policy solutions that ensures the safe movement of milk, recognizing that milk is a perishable commodity that haulers must move quickly from the farm to the processing plant.